Dr. Terrence F. McElwain - DVM 1980

 Western Veterinary Conference 2006

-Dr. Terrence F. McElwain, Pullman Wash., is being honored with a 2006 Alumni Recognition Award by the Kansas State University College of Veterinary Medicine and its Veterinary Medicine Alumni Association.
+Dr. Terrence F. McElwain, Pullman Wash., was honored with a 2006 Alumni Recognition Award by the Kansas State University College of Veterinary Medicine and its Veterinary Medicine Alumni Association.

 The award is in recognition of Dr. McElwain’s time and effort devoted to veterinary medicine and for being an exemplary role model.
-The award will be presented to Dr. McElwain at the K-State Alumni Reception at the Western Veterinary Conference in Las Vegas, Nev., February 20.
+The award was presented to Dr. McElwain at the K-State Alumni Reception at the Western Veterinary Conference in Las Vegas, Nev., February 20, 2006.

 Dr. McElwain has had a distinguished career as a veterinary pathologist for over 20 years.